Viola labradorica

 Viola labradorica, commonly known as alpine violet, American dog violet, dog violet or Labrador violet, is a perennial herbaceous flowering plant.
 It is native to Greenland, eastern Canada, and the eastern United States.
 The plant sold as Viola labradorica by nurseries is Viola riviniana.

 Uses

 Culinary

 Viola labradorica has edible leaves and flowers.
-The leaves are sometimes characterized as "wooly" and thus not as desirable for eating.
+However, the leaves are sometimes characterized as "wooly" and thus not as desirable for eating.